ehlkristofhenrik/bansshee/README.md

 * Commertial & Business: All of the above, and you have to buy a license.
 You can not force usage and have to comply with data deletion and have to tell users that they use this software.
 * Special: Feel free to ask anything!
 You might even get a free license!

-### Progress
+### ⏳ Progress

 See: https://tree.taiga.io/project/ehlkristofhenrik-bansshee/kanban

-### Project values
+### 🤝 Project values

-* Everyone gets **every feature** at the **same time** ( core feature set )
+* 🌟 Everyone gets **every feature** at the **same time** ( core feature set )
-* Everyone has **equal right to vote** for the direction of the project
+* 🌟 Everyone has **equal right to vote** for the direction of the project
-* Every change to the license applies onwards.
+* 🌟 Every change to the license applies onwards.
 Older versions keep the same license as they had.
-* You are free to contribute / have your own version.
-* Paid plan owners also get custom plugins and addons that work with Bansshee
+* 💸 Paid plan owners also get custom plugins and addons that work with Bansshee
-* Paid plan owners also get priority when requesting new features
+* 💸 Paid plan owners also get priority when requesting new features